How can I give my views on the proposed plans?

 How much will it cost?

 We have applied to the Government’s New Hospital Programme for £190m to cover the cost of the build.
 This is a competitive national process that will select eight bids to fund.
-We expect to hear if we have been successful in Spring 2022.
+We expect to hear if we have been successful soon.

 This is a value for money expansion, which will significantly improve the environment for patients and staff and enable us to continue to put the needs of our patients at the heart of everything we do and provide an environment where our staff can thrive.